-The stories that stick with you, make you think long and hard after they’re over, will often blur those lines between good and evil, and show the rich complexity of life.
-I’ll be explaining how and why we blur those lines in stories.
+The stories that stick with you will make you think long and hard after they’re over.
+If you blur the lines between good and evil, you will show the rich complexity of life.
+It makes your story thought provoking, real and interesting.

-Whilst it’s nice to imagine that there is a good side and bad side, and therefore if you’re on the good side you’re safe from condemnation, and the people on the bad side are the “others”, and their choices can be judged.
+It’s nice to imagine that there is a good side and bad side.
+If you’re on the good side you’re safe from condemnation, because you’re a goody.
+The people on the bad side are the “others”, and their choices can be judged.
 But reality life doesn’t mirror that.

-The people who we are in conflict with, at any time in our lives are a combination of good and bad.
+The people who we are in conflict with, at any time in our lives, are a combination of good and bad.
 We all have positives and flaws in our character, so your characters should too.
 When stories represent people, they should represent all shades of us.
 Some people have more evil and cruelty in than others, but even good people can be drawn into doing bad things.
 Good people can be motivated to do bad things.
 Good people can be misled to believe that what they’re doing is morally right.

 Whether you’re writing two individuals in conflict, or two sides of a battle, pretending that one is 100% good at all times and the other 100% evil at all times is overly simplistic.
-Willingness to explore the light and shade in all of us, the good and evil, the right and wrong, means your story will have depth, and your characters will be more human and interesting.
+Explore the light and shade in all of us, the good and evil, the right and wrong.
+Your story will have depth, and your characters will be more human and interesting.

-Reflecting the truth of life is part of our job as story tellers, and no greater part is in that of the complexity of human nature.
-And, even if you’re not writing about actual humans, this complexity should still be included.
+Reflecting the truth of life is part of our job as story tellers.
+There is no greater truth than the complexity of human nature.
+Even if you’re not writing about actual humans, this complexity should still be included.
 The characters you’re writing are who your readers will emotionally connect to.
 Whether they’re robots, aliens or animals, you can still develop qualities of humanity to draw your audience in.

 At the beginning of the 2019 film Captain Marvel, things seems pretty clear.
 The Kree, a species whom Captain Marvel and her teacher Yon-Rogg are, are engaged in a longstanding war with another species, The Skrulls.

-During the course of the story, we are shown The Skrulls are shapeshifters who are fighting ruthlessly against the Protagonist, Captain Marvel, and it seems that the set up is accurate.
+During the course of the story, we are shown that The Skrulls are shapeshifters.
+They are fighting ruthlessly against the Protagonist, Captain Marvel, and are shown to be the stories villains.

-When Captain Marvel lands on Earth, she is teamed up with Nick Fury, whom we already know is a “good guy”, and the lock seems set.
-The Kree are the goodies, trying to stop The Skrull, the baddies.
+When Captain Marvel lands on Earth, she is teamed up with Nick Fury.
+Because we already consider him a “good guy”, the lock seems set.
+The Kree are the goodies.
+The Skrull are the baddies.

 However, things are changed at the midpoint.
 You discover that The Skrull are actually refugees searching for a home, being targeted and eradicated by The Kree.